Home

 Mind you, it's now about three in the morning and 22 degrees outside.
 This will come into play later.
 So, the only way to get the tank out was to slide my 6 foot 200 lb body into the little hole and get behind the tank and push it through the hole.

-Keep in mind the reason why I was doing this in the first place was because the tank had rotted throught the bottom and sides.
+Keep in mind the reason why I was doing this in the first place was because the tank had rotted through the bottom and sides.
 Just think for a moment about the smells and sights.
 Had it been summer this whole process would have been really intensified.

 The tank weighed about 65 lbs with the left over feces that couldn't be pumped.
 It popped out and hit the floor and I began pulling it up the spiral staircase stair by stinky stair.
-Finally I managed to get it to the sliding glass door and out onto the gunnel where it teetered.
+Finally I managed to get it to the sliding glass door and out onto the gunnel where

 I was sitting next to it waiting for the wind to blow the boat toward the dock so there wasn't such a big gap between the dock and the boat.
 No such wind came.
 So I leaped for it leaving one hand on the teetering tank but the weight of it was too much and it fell in the water.